 (If you need help building garden beds then start here instead.)

-First, map out your garden space.
 Measure your vegetable garden and draw a garden map to scale 1″ representing 1′ in the garden.
-Draw in any structures that you will have to contend with like posts, irrigation heads, or other structures you need to work with in the garden.
+Draw in any obstacles that you will have to contend with like posts, irrigation heads, or other structures you need to work within the garden.

-Second create your wish list.
 Grab some seed catalogs and write down all of the vegetables, fruits, and herbs that you want to grow.
-Now look up each of them in a seed catalog written for your area.
+Now, look up each of them in a seed catalog written for your area.
 You may find that some of your top choices are not even for sale in your area.
 Sadly, this is because not every veggie can grow in every climate.
 You will need to stick to what you can grow, so cross those off the list.

 The other thing I think about when creating my vegetable garden seed list is cost and availability of the vegetables.
 I choose heirloom seed varieties, rare colors, and expensive-to-buy produce to grow in my home garden.

-The next step is to start adding plants to the garden map.
 Use pencil so you can easily move plants to new spaces or add more.
 Our vegetable garden is a small area that has four planters, two on the ground and two in the sky in a vertical planting system.
 To determine what plants went into the beds I looked at the location and amount of shade.
 I planned for root vegetables and plants with deep roots in the two beds that are on the ground.
 Shallow rooted plants when in the upper planters.
 I also make sure to note vertical vegetables such as tomatoes or peas.
 They will need additional support and may eventually cause shade to lower growing plants later in the season.